Skip to main content

 Location: Richmond, VA

-The inclusion of the University of Richmond among the best colleges in the south is in part thanks in part to programs like the “Richmond Guarantee.”
-The Richmond Guarantee is a commitment to every undergraduate at Richmond which makes them eligible to receive a fellowship of up to $4,000 for an unpaid or underpaid summer internship or faculty-mentored research project.
+The inclusion of the University of Richmond among the best colleges in the south is in part thanks in part to programs like the “Richmond Guarantee,” a commitment of up to $4,000 to undergraduates for an unpaid or underpaid summer internship or faculty-mentored research project.
 Other programs at the university, like Richmond’s “Promise to Virginia” (which provides grant-based financial aid equal to full-time tuition, room, and an unlimited meal plan to Virginia residents), ensure that students of all backgrounds are represented on campus.

 Learn more about the University of Richmond and what it takes to get accepted.